polyverse-appsec/vs-boost/README.md

 * `Boost: Load File`: Load existing source files for conversion.
 * `Boost: Select Kernel`: Choose an AI-enabled analysis and modernizing task, such as code conversion, documentation generation, test generation, data compliance, or security vulnerability analysis.
-* `Boost: Select Output Language`: Choose a new programming language for modernizing your existing code NOTE: Only required for "Convert Legacy Code to New Code".
+* `Boost: Select Output Language`: Choose a new programming language for modernizing your existing code.
+NOTE: Only required for "Convert Legacy Code to New Code".

 ## Extension Settings